 The world's top golfers are preparing to do battle with the tough Turnberry course in Scotland for this year's Open.

-The world's top golfers are preparing to do battle with the tough Turnberry course in Scotland for this year's Open.
+Background: The world's top golfers are preparing to do battle with the tough Turnberry course in Scotland for this year's Open.
 Already blustery conditions have played havoc with their practice scores.
 Jack Nicklaus is showing the form that's made him the sport's greatest money winner but although he's favourite, pundits are not discounting the possibility of Britain's former golfing idol, Tony Jacklin, rising to the challenge again.

 SYNOPSIS: Conditions at Turnberry have been less than pleasant with storm force winds lashing the Scottish coast.
 The ninth tee leaves almost no margin for error but offers a perfect midway vantage point.

 The competition begins next Wednesday and lasts for four days.